spacerockapps/perfect-web-stack/README.md

 ## Database setup using MongoDB

 1. Create a MongoDB database.
-2. Create a users collection.
-3. Create a database user with read and write access.
+2. Create a database user with read and write access.

 For further details, [see the MongoDB Cheat Sheet](#mongodbcheatsheet)

 ## Web API Setup using sails

 1. Configure the API to use the MongoDB Server.
-2. Create a simple model and controller for users.
+2. Create a simple model and controller for a sample entity.
-3. Add attributes to the user model specifying type and if required.
+3. Add attributes to the sample model specifying type and if required.
-4. In Postman, create CRUD collection for the "users" collection.
+4. In Postman, create CRUD collection for the "sample" collection.
-5. Test that all CRUD operations are working
+5. Test that all CRUD operations are working.
+6. Add an "Auth" controller with an "index" function for logging in.

 For further details, [see the sails Cheat Sheet](#sailscheatsheet)

 ### User Authentication

-1. Install the bcrypt npm package
+1. Install the bcrypt npm package.
+2. Install the jsonwebtoken package.
+3. Generate a "user" API.
+4. Update the "user" model to accommodate password encryption and comparison
+5. In Postman, create CRUD collections for the "user".
+6. Create the jwToken service.
+7. Create the isAuthorized policy.
+8. Update the "policies" configuration to secure access to the "sample" API.
+9. Update the "sample" tests in Postman with the Bearer Authentication header.
+10. Test logging in and accessing the "sample" API.

 ## <a name="sailscheatsheet"></a>sails Cheat Sheet